-- 'Keeping Children Safe in Education' (DfE, 2021), Part one of which is provided to all staff, including Annex A provided to staff who work directly with children - The Behaviour Policy - The Code of Conduct - 'What to do if you're worried a child is being abused' (HMG, 2015) - The safeguarding response to Children Missing from Education (CME) - The role of the Designated Safeguarding Lead (Annex B KCSIE, 2021).
+- 'Keeping Children Safe in Education' (2024), Part One of which is provided to all staff, and Annex A provided to staff who work directly with children - The Behaviour Policy - The Code of Conduct - 'Working together to safeguard children 2023' - 'What to do if you're worried a child is being abused' (HMG, 2015) - The safeguarding response to Children Missing from Education (CME) - Annex C: Role of the designated safeguarding lead (KCSIE, 2024).

-The policy should also be read in conjunction with other related policies, including: Safer Recruitment Policy, Physical Intervention Policy, Anti-Bullying Policy, Behaviour Policy, Health and Safety Policy, Educational Visit Policy, Online Safety Policy, Whistleblowing Policy, Social Media Policy, Designated Looked After Child Policy and Video/Photography Policy.
+The policy should also be read in conjunction with other related policies, including: Safer Recruitment Policy, Physical Intervention Policy, Anti-Bullying Policy, Health and Safety Policy, Educational Visit Policy, Online Safety Policy, Whistleblowing Policy, Social Media Policy, Designated Looked After Child Policy and Video/Photography Policy.

-- 1.3 Safeguarding and promoting the welfare of children, which includes everyone under the age of 18, is defined in 'Keeping Children Safe in Education' (DfE, 2021) as: - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- 1.3 Safeguarding and promoting the welfare of children, which includes everyone under the age of 18, is defined in 'Keeping Children Safe in Education' (DfE, 2024) as: - Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care taking action to enable all children to have the best outcomes.